goodluckoguzie/Scalable-Advanced_Software_Solutions/Week8_MultiContainerApps/Orchestrating-Multi-Container-Apps-with-Docker-Compose.markdown

 ## Introduction

 Welcome to Week 8-B of our Web Application Development course!
 This week, we’re stepping up from single-container apps to orchestrating multiple containers using **Docker Compose**.
 Think of Docker Compose as a band conductor, and each container is a musician playing a specific role (like a web server or a database).
-The conductor uses a script—a YAML file—to tell everyone what to do, ensuring they work together smoothly.
+The conductor uses a script a YAML file to tell everyone what to do, ensuring they work together smoothly.
 With one command, you can start an entire “band” of containers that communicate to form a complete application.
 This process is called **container orchestration**, and it’s a core concept used in tools like Docker Compose and even larger systems like Kubernetes.
-In this lab, we’ll use simple language (perfect for a 14-year-old), step-by-step instructions for Windows 10/11 with PowerShell or Command Prompt, and hands-on tasks to run web servers, databases, and custom apps.
+Step-by-step instructions for Windows 10/11 with PowerShell or Command Prompt, and hands-on tasks to run web servers, databases, and custom apps.
 By the end, you’ll know how to write a Docker Compose YAML file, connect containers like a web app to a database, scale services, and even set up basic load balancing.
-Let’s get started and make some container magic! 🐳🎶

 ## What You’ll Learn